Self-Injury Awareness: Understanding the Struggle

 What defines mental health?

 Mental wellness isn’t just about the absence of illness—it’s about how we think, feel, and respond to the world around us.
 It influences how we manage stress, relate to others, and make choices.
-When someone is struggling emotionally, their ability to cope in healthy ways can be impacted—and that’s where certain behaviors may come into play.
+When someone is struggling mentally, their ability to cope in healthy ways can be impacted—and that’s where certain behaviors may come into play.

 For some people living with depression, hurting themselves might become a way to feel something when everything else feels numb or empty.
 Emotional disconnection is common in depression, and physical pain can temporarily replace that emotional void.